calkob/Poor-Mans-Block-Clock/README.md

 # Poor-Mans-Block-Clock

+Latest version has a 60 sec  auto refresh making it similer to how you would expect a clock to work.
+You can also use the update function to manually update.

+Issues....

 If you find that the program does not run then you may need to install the requests module.
 Info below

 Requests is not a built in module (does not come with the default python installation), so you will have to install it: